murthylab/fly-vr/README.md

 `C:\Program Files\Point Grey Research\FlyCapture2\bin64`) and place it in your FicTrac directory.
 If it is named `FlyCapture2_C_v100.dll` rename it.
 I have included this version in the fictrac_calibration folder of the repo for now.

 For closed loop, or general purpose tracking, FicTrac needs to be installed.
-In order to do this, first download the pre-built binaries available [here (private bucket)](https://bucket.pni.princeton.edu/murthy/FicTrac).
+FlyVR requires the version 2.1.1+0.1.1 of fictrac (https://github.com/murthylab/fictrac/releases/tag/v2.1.1%2B0.1.1), which includes shared memory commands.
 Please always download this file as you might have an identically named old version.

 For configuring FicTrac, a few files are needed: